 There are multiple ways to bone broth.
 This post will share how to make instant pot bone broth as well as the traditional way, in a pot on the stove.

-Gelatin is formed from cooking collagen.
-And this gelatin is rich in amino acids, which are the building blocks of proteins.
+- Texture: When cooled, bone broth becomes gelatin like, from the collagen released from the bones.
+This gelatin is rich in amino acids, which are the building blocks of proteins.

 Ingredients you need